dixonandmoe/tessarray/README.md

 # Tessarray

-Easy application of Flickr's Justified Layout with optional sorting and filtering.
+Responsive application of Flickr's Justified Layout with optional sorting and filtering.

 ## Install
 ### Download